 The Wave's dramatically flowing contours in bright orange, red, pink and yellow, are a prized image among landscape photographers, who can be seen lugging tripods across the desert wilderness.
 The fiery swirls have been emblazoned on postcards, posters, maps and computer screensavers.

 "It's just become such a ubiquitous, iconic photo," said Kevin Wright, monument manager of Vermilion Cliffs National Monument, where The Wave is located in the Arizona backcountry near the Utah border.
-Among "people that love the outdoors and have these bucket lists, I think it's become something to check off their list."
-About a third of visitors are from other countries, particularly Germany, with an upswing from Japan and China in recent years, according to Wright.

 Last year, 48,264 people applied to visit The Wave, said Spellman, who works at the Grand Staircase-Escalante National Monument Visitor Center in Kanab, Utah, where the drawing is held for hikes that take place the next day.